PrincetonUniversity/PsyNeuLink/README.md

-        If receiver is specified as a Mapping Projection, it is assigned to executeMethodParameterStates[kwWeightMatrix] for the projection;  if that does not exist, it is instantiated and assigned as the receiver If specified as a MechanismParameterState, validate that it is executeMethodParameterStates[kwWeightMatrix] Validate that the LearningSignal's error matrix is the same shape as the recevier's weight matrix
+        If receiver is specified as a Mapping Projection, it is assigned to executeMethodParameterStates[kwWeightMatrix] for the projection;  if that does not exist, it is instantiated and assigned as the receiver If specified as a ParameterState, validate that it is executeMethodParameterStates[kwWeightMatrix] Validate that the LearningSignal's error matrix is the same shape as the recevier's weight matrix

         Note: